 4. Housing Market

-If you’re more into a contemporary city life, you can opt to live in a mixed area setting where shops and offices are combined for accessibility and convenience.
-These neighborhoods include West Bellevue and Downtown.
+If you’re more into contemporary city life, you can opt to live in a mixed-area setting where shops and offices are combined for accessibility and convenience.
+These neighborhoods include West Bellevue and a vibrant Downtown area.

 It is also a great place to buy an investment rental property.
 Click here to read more about property management in Bellevue, Washington.

 6. Part of 100 Best Places to Live

 Earning the 10th spot on a list of 100 cities, Bellevue scored high in terms of livability.
 Thanks to its quality and public schools, diversity, walkability, and a plethora of outdoor recreational activities, Bellevue is consistently voted as one of the best cities to live in.
 Culture-wise, Bellevue also has a wealth of art and music venues, festivals, and museums available to nourish your cultural needs and interests.

 When it comes to dining experiences, Bellevue ranks at the top.
 Whatever your cravings are, there’s bound to be something for you.
 If you are fond of going on gastronomic adventures and exploring global cuisines, Bellevue is the place to be, as there are plenty of choices to choose from.
 There’s also a range of options for every budget.
 You can try fancy dining places, food trucks, food stalls, coffee shops, and local restaurants that cater to families.